Intern-X/.github/profile/README.md

 ## Technical

-InternX was developed with the FERN + Llama stack during the 2024 HackBeanPot hackathon.
+InternX was developed with the FERN + Llama stack during the 2025 WashU Meta x 8VC hackathon.
 The front end is hosted on Firebase, and our back end is hosted on Heroku.
 Our authentication servies are provided by FirebaseAuth.

 ### Technologies Used
 <div align="center">